Degree Requirements: 36 Credit Hours

 - Two letters of recommendation by persons familiar with the applicant’s academic experience.

-- A sample of the applicant’s scholarly writing of at least 12-15 pages, to be sent directly to the department, c/o the Director of Graduate Studies.
+- A sample of the applicant’s scholarly writing of at least 12-15 pages.

 - Statement of Purpose (250-500) words.
 This statement should address the applicant’s academic achievements and major accomplishments, contributions to or experiences in this field of study, pertinent extra-curricular activities, and the reasons why he or she wishes to attend Georgia Southern.
 While the personal statement is only one of many factors the graduate admissions committee considers when making admission decisions, it helps provide context for the rest of the application.

-Provisional admission is sometimes possible if a candidate has better than a 2.75 (4.0 scale) cumulative grade point average on undergraduate college work.
-Students who do not meet provisional requirements may appeal to a departmental committee of graduate faculty members for admission.
+Provisional admission is sometimes possible if a candidate has a 2.75 (4.0 scale) or higher cumulative grade point average on undergraduate college work.
+Students who do not meet provisional requirements may appeal to a departmental graduate committee for admission.

 Program of Study